ibm-cloud-docs/containers/cs_storage_block.md

 Every storage class specifies the type of block storage that you provision, including available size, IOPS, file system, and the retention policy.

 Make sure to choose your storage configuration carefully to have enough capacity to store your data.
-After you provision a specific type of storage by using a storage class, you cannot change the size, type, IOPS, or retention policy for the storage device.
-If you need more storage or storage with a different configuration, you must [create a new storage instance and copy the data](/docs/containers?topic=containers-kube_concepts#update_storageclass) from the old storage instance to your new one.
+After you provision a specific type of storage by using a storage class, you cannot change the type or retention policy for the storage device.
+However, you can [change the size and the IOPS](#block_change_storage_configuration) if you want to increase your storage capacity and performance.
+To change the type and retention policy for your storage, you must [create a new storage instance and copy the data](/docs/containers?topic=containers-kube_concepts#update_storageclass) from the old storage instance to your new one.
 {: important}

 1. List available storage classes in {{site.data.keyword.containerlong}}.